A Day In Saugatuck Michigan

 Believe it or not, we were introduced to our first Saugatuck Brewing beer down in Florida.
 We came across their Blueberry Lemonade Shandy from a local beer store several years ago.
 From then on, it’s been a staple in our fridge.
 Also, a must for watching, or taking to, a Michigan Football game.

-Matt and Emma tasted some flights, and left finding several new beers to love.
+Matt and Emma tasted some flights, and ended up finding several new beers they love.
 Both Matt and Emma said the Peanut Butter Porter is their favorite.
 Lucky for them, we snagged some on sale to take home.

 Mitten Brewing Company